0xFFaraday/atomic-red-parser/README.md

 # Atomic Red Team Parser

 This project serves as a basis to search through all techniques and their associated tests.
 Depending on your usecase of Atomic Red Team™, you might want to search for specific IOCs that this project provides and potentially does not include currently.
-This tool will allow you to use custom regex to search across all tests and output to a console/CSV.
-Bear in mind that the project is in an alpha stage and will continuously be updated with further features.
+This tool allows the user to use custom regex to search across all tests and output to console & CSV.

+### Features

+- Extracts which techniques have tests that do/do not have dependencies
+- Utilize custom regex for matching any use case accross all techniques
+- custom command line arguments for further functionality
+- Outputs results to CSV for further analysis

 ## Requirements